pytomtoto/docs/content/rancher/v2.x/en/installation/ssl-config/_index.md

 ### Using Automatically Requested Let's Encrypt Certificates

-Rancher supports requesting Let's Encrypt certificates out-of-the-box.
+Rancher 支持s requesting Let's Encrypt certificates out-of-the-box.
 This request uses **HTTP-01 challenge**, which means that the hostname you choose for accessing Rancher (for example, `rancher.mydomain.com`) must point to the IP address of the host that Rancher runs on.
 Therefore, you must bind your hostname to the Rancher host IP address on your DNS.

 Because the Let's Encrypt challenge can originate from any source IP address, port **TCP/80** must be open for every source IP address.
 You enable the Let's Encrypt functionality by passing the parameter `--acme-domain rancher.mydomain.com` when running the `rancher/rancher` container.